-Investors looking to build long-lasting wealth are usually the first to ask, “what is a Dividend Reinvestment Plan?”
+Long-term investors are the group most likely to benefit from using “DRIPs,” or dividend reinvestment plans.
 Offered by some dividend stocks, a dividend reinvestment plan allows you to have your quarterly dividend payments allocated toward buying more shares (or fractions of shares) of that stock instead of being paid directly to you in the form of a check.

-Thus, the amount of shares you own in a given stock automatically expands every quarter when you enroll in a DRIP, so long as that company keeps paying a dividend.
+Thus, the amount of shares you own in a given stock grows every quarter with your DRIP stock, so long as that company keeps paying a dividend.
 This allows wealth to continue to accumulate as time passes and more shares are automatically purchased.

 [text_ad]

-Investing in a dividend reinvestment plan is a great way to generate income that many people do not take of advantage of.
+Investing in a dividend reinvestment plan is a great way to build wealth over time that many people do not take advantage of.

-Read The Pros and Cons of DRIP Plans for a true list of risks and benefits.
+Read The Pros and Cons of DRIP Plans for a deeper look at the risks and benefits.

-First, most DRIPs are very affordable and all initial minimum investments do not usually exceed a couple hundred dollars (most are usually well below that mark).
-In addition, many initial investments in DRIPs can be purchased directly from the companies offering them, bypassing the need to deal through a broker (unless the company does not offer a Direct Stock Purchase Plan).
+First, most DRIPs are very affordable, and initial minimum investments do not usually exceed a couple hundred dollars (most are usually well below that mark).
+In addition, many initial investments in DRIPs can be purchased directly from the companies offering them, bypassing the need to deal with a broker (unless the company does not offer a Direct Stock Purchase Plan).

-Second, if you want to know what is a dividend reinvestment plan benefit, you should know that most DRIPs are not accompanied by commission fees and shares are usually offered at discounted rates, commonly ranging from 1%-10% lower than the regular share price.
+Second, you should know that most DRIPs are not subject to commission fees, and shares are sometimes offered at discounted rates, commonly ranging from 1%-10% lower than the regular share price.
 This makes initial and future investments in a DRIP relatively cheap.

 Third, since DRIPs are long-term investments and returns automatically reinvest themselves, there is less need for investors to micromanage their accounts.